 Read : A glimpse of Spiti in winter

-It became a cold evening with blistery winds as we made our way to Batal.
-That was the first time I met Dorje uncle and Chandra auntie, the dhaba was named after her.
-We were told that he has accommodation and therefore very confidently arrived at the Batal in the wilderness; the only place to stay for fifty kilometres either side.
-It was a ramshackle structure with stones piled on each other, the height of the place barely letting us stand straight.
+Chacha-Chachi’s Chandra dhaba was a ramshackle structure with stones piled on top of each other, the height of the place barely letting us stand straight.
+Tarpaulins were being used as a a sturdy roof.
 Mattresses had been laid out on a bed of stones and we were supposed to share the place with 8-10 other people; mostly truck drivers.

 There was no electricity and no sort of lights around.
+There were only solar powered torch lights.
 It seemed pitch dark but when the eyes got used to it, I could spot the milky way.
-It was very cold at almost 4000m.
+It was very cold as Batal is at an altitude of almost 4000m.
 I went for a little walk to pee in the open as the moon made an appearance.
 My ears almost froze, protection from the cap notwithstanding.

 The wind howled, I decided to try and sit and gaze at the stars, sleep being hard to come by.
-It was as if the stars had come and were putting a show for me.
+It was as if the stars had decided to put on a show for me.
 It was just me and the universe.
-I felt so small and free.
-I wondered how it might have been if we had stayed back in the tented accommodation at Chandrataal.
+I felt so small and insignificant and free.
+I wondered how it might have been had we decided to stay back in the tented accommodation at Chandratal.